 As cruise companies begin to successfully relaunch voyages around the world, it’s time to think about cruise holidays again.
 And especially if you’re a bit rusty when it comes to planning out vacations, you can make things easy on yourself and book a cruise where everything is taken care of for you.

 Fully vaccinated travelers are now able to embark on a range of exciting cruises departing the U.S. whether you’re looking to explore the Pacific Northwest and Alaska, California and Baja Mexico, Florida and the Caribbean, or Hawaii.

 While some cruises enforce the use of masks for certain areas of the ship, everything else is pretty much as normal, with endless dining, entertainment, activities, and of course shore excursions all available.

-We all need an easy holiday right now, so leave it to cruise lines to manage everything for you including your meals, transport, activities, and daily full-service housekeeping.
+We all need an easy holiday right now, so whether you’re considering Mexico, or wondering how much does a Disney cruise cost, leave it to cruise lines to manage everything for you including your meals, transport, activities, and daily full-service housekeeping.

-Whether you’re into wildlife, food, shopping, scuba diving, or archaeological ruins, there’s a cruise to suit any personality.
+From wildlife, food, shopping, scuba diving, and archaeological ruins, there’s a cruise to suit any personality.
 Here’s a deeper look into the top five cruise destinations within the U.S. to get you inspired.